Skip to content

 4. Run the power measurement script

-NOTE: AutoDeploy needs characterization information to create the power binary - this data can be obtained by running AutoDeploy's profiling step (it will run by default), or it can be loaded from a previous run (see the Apollo4 Lite section below for one scenario in which this is necessary).
+NOTE: AutoDeploy needs characterization information to create the power binary - this data can be obtained by running AutoDeploy's profiling step (it will run by default), or it can be loaded from a previous run.

 Result Output